alphagov/government-service-design-manual/service-manual/governance/index.md

 * team level activities

+Delivery teams need support from people who govern so they can build services that meet user needs.

 ###Who’s involved in governance

-Governance is part of service delivery.
 Everyone who’s working to deliver a service is in some way responsible for and involved in its governance.

 At the team level, agile processes (eg daily stand-ups, regular planning meetings and retrospectives) are all forms of governing delivery.
 They help make sure that the right things are done in the right way at the right time.

 This guidance applies to service managers, senior responsible officers, auditors and assurers, and to senior people (eg digital leaders and chief digital officers).
+These people who govern are responsible for creating the right conditions for a service to be successful.

-It’s also useful for any other people in service teams so they know what to expect from governance activity.
+The guidance is also useful for any other people in service teams so they know what to expect from governance activity.

 ###Governance principles